The Baire closure and its logic: Baire resolvability

 \proof Clearly if $X$ is everywhere Baire $\kappa$-resolvable, then $X$ is Baire $\kappa$-resolvable.
 Conversely, suppose that $X$ is Baire $\kappa$-resolvable and $\{A_\iota\mid \iota<\kappa\}$ is a Baire $\kappa$-resolution of $X$.
 Let $U \subseteq X$ be nonempty open.
 Since $A_\iota$ is nowhere meager, $A_\iota\cap U$ is nowhere meager in $U$.
 Thus, $\{A_\iota\cap U\mid \iota<\kappa\}$ is a Baire $\kappa$-resolution of $U$. \endproof

 Let $X$ be a Baire space and $\kappa\le\omega$.
-It is not hard to see that if $X$ is Baire $\kappa$-resolvable, then $X$ is $\kappa$-resolvable.
+If $X$ is Baire $\kappa$-resolvable, then $X$ is $\kappa$-resolvable, given that Baire-dense sets must be dense.
 The next example shows that the converse is not true in general.

 \begin{example} Let $X = \omega+1$ with the topology whose nonempty open sets are of the form $[n,\omega]$ where $n<\omega$.
 Then $\{\omega\}$ is dense in $X$, and being a singleton, it cannot be written as a countable union of nowhere dense sets, so $\{\omega\}\notin\meager$.
 Therefore, every nonempty open set in $X$ is not meager, and hence $X$ is a Baire space.